lmullen/CV/scholarship.md

 Aquinas," paper presented at the annual meeting of the South Carolina Historical Association, March 2006.

-# Other writings and publications
+# Public and open-access writing

 ## writings in service to the public